Learn More about Marcel

 - Podcast Hear Marcel discuss narrowly escaping an aktion in Drohobycz, Poland

 As a boy, Marcel Drimer of Drohobycz, Poland, was continually on the move to avoid being discovered by the Nazis.
 He and his family hid in a field, under wood in a lumber yard, in a hole in a mattress, and in an attic so small that even a child could not stretch his limbs.
-His former nanny, a policeman bribed with family jewelry, a Christian doctor, and even a German soldier contributed to his survival.
+His survival was helped by his former nanny, a policeman bribed with family jewelry, a doctor, a Ukrainian/Polish family, and even a German soldier.

-Marcel Drimer was born on May 1, 1934 in Drohobycz, Poland a small town now part of Ukraine.
-His father, Jacob, worked as an accountant in a lumber factory while his mother, Laura, raised Marcel and his younger sister, Irena.
+Marcel Drimer was born Marceli Drimmer on May 1, 1934 in Drohobycz, Poland (today Drohobych, Ukraine).
+His father, Jacob, worked as an accountant in a lumber factory while his mother, Laura (Gruber), took care of Marcel and his younger sister, Irena.
+The family spoke Polish at home.
+His parents also spoke Yiddish.

-When Germany invaded Poland on September 1, 1939 the town of Drohobycz fell under Soviet control in accordance with the German-Soviet Pact.
-While Jews were not singled out during this period, Drohobycz was changed into a Soviet town and Marcel was made to go to a Russian kindergarten.
-Many Polish nationals who were deemed enemies of the state were sent to Siberia.
+When Germany and the Soviet Union invaded Poland in September 1939, the town of Drohobycz fell under Soviet control in accordance with the German-Soviet Pact.
+While Jews were not singled out during this period, Drohobycz was changed into a Soviet town and Soviets deported those whom they deemed enemies of the state to Siberia.

-On June 22, 1941, Germany violated the German-Soviet Pact and attacked Soviet territory.
-Within a few weeks Drohobycz was occupied by German forces.
-On the first day of the occupation, German soldiers looted Marcel’s grandparents’ home.
+On June 22, 1941, Germany violated the German-Soviet Pact, attacked the Soviet Union, and invaded eastern Poland.
+In just over a week, German forces occupied Drohobycz.
+On the first day of the occupation, Ukrainian auxiliary forces looted Marcel’s grandparents’ home.
 In the process, Marcel’s grandfather was severely beaten and died days later from his injuries.
-Laws were soon imposed that put restrictions on Jewish citizens, and Jews were forced to wear a yellow Star of David on arm bands in order to identify them.
+The Germans imposed numerous restrictions on Jews.
+The occupiers also confiscated Jewish-owned property and forced Jews to wear armbands with Stars of David.

-Living conditions for Jews under the occupation became difficult.
-Marcel’s nanny, Yancia frequently visited the family to bring them food and often took Marcel for days at a time to bathe and feed him.
-During one visit to Yancia’s, a roundup or Aktion, took place.
+Living conditions for Jews under the occupation quickly became very difficult.
+Marcel’s non-Jewish nanny, Jancia frequently visited the family to bring them food and often took Marcel for days at a time to bathe and feed him.
+During one visit to Jancia’s, a roundup or Aktion, took place.
 To avoid capture, Marcel, Laura, and Irena hid amongst the wheat fields for the better part of a day.
-While hiding, they could hear the screams of the Jews being taken away.
-During this specific Aktion, much of Marcel’s extended family was taken to Belzec where they were gassed upon arrival.
+While hiding, they could hear the screams of Jews being taken away.
+During this specific Aktion in August 1942, much of Marcel’s extended family was taken to Belzec killing center where they were gassed upon arrival.
+His father survived the roundup because his work permit provided him with an exemption.

-In August 1942, Marcel and his family were forced into the Drohobycz ghetto, where they lived in one room with little food.
-Jacob was able to continue working outside of the ghetto at the lumber factory, which allowed him to barter for food.
-He was escorted to and from work by a Nazi guard each day.
+In October 1942, Marcel and his family were forced into the Drohobycz ghetto, where they lived in one room with little food.
+Jacob was able to continue working outside of the ghetto at the lumber factory, which provided an opportunity for him to barter for food.
+He was escorted to and from under armed guard each day.
 During roundups, Marcel and his family hid in secret bunkers in hopes of escaping deportation.
 Before the liquidation of the ghetto, Jacob was able to bribe the guard who escorted him to work and the family escaped the ghetto.
 They hid for a time in the attic of the lumber factory before threats of denunciation forced them to look for another hiding place.